rajeshkumar2407/HOBIT/portals/sra/README.md

 ## Get Bundles

-Get list of all the bundles available for the logged in user.
+Get list of all the bundles available for the logged in user for selected account.

 * **URL**

-  /sra/catalogs/bundles
+  /sra/catalogs/accountbundles/{accountId}

 * **Method:**